alex-rsk/subtitles_generator/README.md

         Int, Specify a port for udp (default 9723)

-If you run in mode "listen" , then the program doesn't producing any output.
-It is listening specified UDP port (default 9273).
+If you run in mode "listen" , then the program doesn't produce any output.
+Instead, it is listening specified UDP port (default 9273).
-You should run in separate terminal window in mode "udp" to produce some content.
+You should run another instance of the program in the separate terminal window in mode "udp" to produce some content.